The Central Equity and Diversity Advisory Committee

 - Arts - Annie Potts, Professor, School of Humanities and Creative Arts (Contact)

-- Business & Law - Ekant Veer, Associate Professor of Marketing (Contact)
+- Business & Law – Elizabeth Toomey, Professor, School of Law (Contact)

-- Education - Lynda Boyd, Manager Centre for Professional Practice & Partnerships (Contact)
+- Education, Health and Human Development - Lynda Boyd, Manager Centre for Professional Practice & Partnerships (Contact)

 - Science - Pieter Pelser - Associate Professor, Biological Sciences (Contact)